-Intent stage (for Precertification only)
+Intent stage

-Implementation stage (for Precertification or WELL Certification)
+(for Precertification only)

-The information contained in this document is accurate as of current designs and anticipated project operations.

-This document is prepared in relation to final construction documents and/or implemented operations and policies.

-Check Air Initials A01 Fundamental Air Quality

-Part 4: Meet Radon Threshold

-If project has a regularly occupied space at or below grade, one of the following requirements is met:

-- a.
-The radon level is less than 0.15 Bq/L [4 pCi/L], as tested by a professional demonstrated not to have a conflict of interest.
-One test is conducted per 2,300 m2 [25,000 ft2] of the lowest regularly occupied space at or below grade with natural ventilation. - b.
-All regularly occupied spaces at or below grade meet the 'Mechanically ventilated spaces' option of Part 1: Ensure Adequate Ventilation in Feature A03: Ventilation Effectiveness.

-A03 Ventilation Effectiveness
+The inform ation contained in this document is accurate as of current This designs and anticipated project operations. document is prepared in relation to final constructio and/or implemented operations and policies Check Air Initials A01 Fundamental Air Quality This project is designed to meet the parts selected below N: Part 4: Meet Radon Threshold All Spaces: If project has a regularly occupied space at or below gra de, one of the following requirements is me et: a.
+The radon level is less than 0.15 Bq/L [4 pCi/L], as test conflict of interest.
+One test is conducted per 2,300 $\rm m^2$ below grade with natural ventilation. · · b.
+All regularly occupied spaces at or below grade mee Ensure Adequate Ventilation in Feature A03: Ventilation n of Part 1: A03 Ventilation Effectiveness

+WELL WELL v2 pilot, Q4 2019 MEP's Letter of Assurance Page 1 of 17